-This joint presentation provided background for members and stakeholders on the doctrine of standard of care and different enforcement models.
-The presentation discussed the current enforcement model used by the Board, which is a hybrid model, relying in part on violations of federal and state statutes and rules as well as breaches of a standard of care.
+The presentation discussed the current enforcement model used by the Board, which is a hybrid model, that allows disciplinary action by the Board based on violations of federal and state statutes and rules, and based on breaches of a standard of care.
 For example, pharmacy law provides that prior to dispensing a prescription, a drug utilization review must be performed; however, how the pharmacist performs this required review is not prescribed in a statute or regulation and is governed by a standard of care.

-Presenters discussed the myriad of laws that govern Board licensees, including federal laws that impose requirements on entities and individuals involved with distribution or dispensing of controlled substances and the federal Food, Drug and Cosmetic Act, which has rules defining compounding practices, drug supply chain requirements, and other requirements.
-The Board is responsible for administering state and federal law and generally includes its unprofessional conduct code, Business and Professions Code section 4301, in administrative and enforcement matters.
-For example, Section 4301(b) and (c) authorize the Board to take action against a licensee for incompetence or gross negligence, which are generally breaches of standard of care.
-In contract, Section (j) authorizes the board to take action against a licensee for violating federal and state law regulating controlled substances or dangerous drugs.
+Presenters discussed the myriad of laws that govern Board licensees, including federal laws that impose requirements on entities and individuals involved with distribution, storage or dispensing of dangerous drugs and devices, including specific laws regarding controlled substances and requirements under the federal Food, Drug and Cosmetic Act, which has rules defining compounding practices, drug supply chain requirements, and other requirements.
+The Board is responsible for administering state law and enforcing federal and state law in its disciplinary process.
+For example, licensees may be disciplined or subject to administrative action for unprofessional conduct under Business and Professions Code section 4301.
+Section 4301 incorporates both breaches of standard of care and breaches of federal or state law.
+For example, Section 4301 (b) and (c) authorizes the Board to take action against a licensee for incompetence or gross negligence, which is based on a breach of standard of care.
+In contrast, subsection (j) of Section 4301 authorizes the board to take action against a licensee for violating federal and state law regulating dangerous drugs and devices, including controlled substances.
+As stated above, the legal requirement establishes minimum standards and the violation of the law is viewed as a violation of standard of care.